 How long can chicks stay in the incubator after hatching?

 Chicks can stay in the incubator for up to 24-48 hours after hatching.
-They can survive without food or water during this time because they absorb the yolk sac just before hatching.
+They can survive without food or water because they absorb the yolk sac just before hatching.
 The yolk sac provides sufficient nutrients and hydration for the first day or two of life.

 What should the temperature and humidity be for chicks that have hatched but are still in the incubator?